AlexGalays/abyssa-js/README.md

 #### update (params: Object): void
 The update callback is called when the router is moving to the same state as the current state, but with different params or because of a reload().
 Specifying an update callback can be seen as an optimization preventing doing wasteful work in exit/enter, e.g removing and adding the same DOM elements that were already present in the document before the state change.
-The update callback can be used to separate the setup/teardown of the static elements of the state (e.g a base layout) in the enter/exit, while managing the dynamic elements of the state (e.g rendering some list from server data) in update.
+The update callback can be used to separate the setup/teardown of the static elements of the state (e.g a base layout or some data independant of the url params) in the `ente`/`exit`, while managing the dynamic elements of the state (e.g rendering some list from server data) in `update`.

 **Without an update callback**
 ```javascript